StudioRGL/Processing_CurvilinearGridGenerator/README.md

  3) Move the sliders to get the grid you want
  4) Click to save a pdf
  2) Pick a file location
+ 4) Optional - if you want to customize the grids (for example for import into Adobe Animate or OpenToonz) you can open them in a vector art tool like Adobe Illustrator - you can use "select by colour" to separate the different grids onto layers, etc.
  5) Make some cool animation!

 Built using Processing & ControlP5 by Andreas Schlegel